Buying Tips

 "What is your company registration number and registered address?"

 A legitimate business answers this immediately.
-Look up the registration independently — do not just accept what they tell you.
+Look up the registration independently — do not just accept what they tell you without checking.

 Question 3